MSU Denver is reinventing its food pantry amid growing demand

 Newly named Rowdy’s Corner expands to fight food insecurity and the stigma attached to asking for help.

 With significantly more space and a new name, the campus food pantry at Metropolitan State University of Denver is reinventing itself to meet growing demand for its services.

 The University is also hoping a new location and reimagined approach to helping hungry students will eliminate the stigma attached to asking for help.

-Formerly called the Roadrunner Food Pantry, Rowdy’s Corner will offer students more than free groceries, said Miguel Huerta, assistant director of Community Engagement and Programs at MSU Denver.
-Expanded offerings will include access to wellness products and school supplies, microwaves and toaster ovens for heating food, a community dining space, a charging station and public-benefits support.
+Formerly called the Roadrunner Food Pantry, Rowdy’s Corner offers students more than free groceries, said Miguel Huerta, assistant director of Community Engagement and Programs at MSU Denver.
+Expanded offerings include access to wellness products and school supplies, microwaves and toaster ovens for heating food, a community dining space, a charging station and public-benefits support.

 “It will be more than a food pantry,” Huerta said of the new location, which is named after MSU Denver’s school mascot.
 “It will be a place to nourish community and creativity in a cozy and comfortable space.”

-Rowdy’s Corner is moving from a 100-square-foot office to a 1,000-square-foot space formerly occupied by a convenience store in the Tivoli Student Union.
+Rowdy’s Corner moved from a 100-square-foot office to a 1,000-square-foot space formerly occupied by a convenience store in the Tivoli Student Union.
 It’s a big upgrade that couldn’t come at a more crucial time, as students face inflation and the high cost of groceries.

 Student visits to the food pantry nearly doubled over the first seven weeks of the fall semester, Huerta said.